 Moreover, using Kombucha yeast dregs jumpstarts the process and reduces the amount of time needed for an active starter.

-Blogger and Kombucha Kamp reader Sissy L Menz offered her recipe for making a Sourdough Bread stater using the spent Kombucha yeast from the bottom of the brewing vessel.
+Kombucha Kamp reader Sissy L Menz offered her recipe for making a Sourdough Bread stater using the spent Kombucha yeast from the bottom of the brewing vessel.

 Kombucha Bread Starter by Sissy